top of page

 So how does the trinity stack up?
 We’ve briefly overviewed the perspective that Jesus spoke on God’s behalf, as a faithful son, rather than as God himself.
 We’ve also discussed a few of the reasons that make it difficult to accept that God became a man, including:

-• Jesus did not have any of God’s essential attributes like immortality, being all knowing, eternal and unable to be tempted.
+Jesus did not have any of God’s essential attributes like immortality, being all knowing and being unable to be tempted.

-• The work that Jesus was sent to do required him to be human, just like us.
+The work that Jesus was sent to do required him to be a human, just like us.

 Whatever your view, we pray that exploring this topic will bring greater understanding and strengthen your relationship with God and his son, Jesus.
 “For this is life eternal, to know you, the only true God and Jesus Christ whom you have sent” (John 17:3).

-If you are keen to explore this topic in more depth, sign up for our email series on the trinity.
+If you are keen to explore this topic in more depth, try our email series on the trinity.
 Each email delves a little further into different aspects of this topic, including a look at other verses, the history, the name of God and the Holy Spirit.
 We use straightforward reasoning that anyone can follow in brief emails you actually want to read.
 Plus – you are in control.
 Sign up for the first email, and then just click the link within when you are ready for the next part.
-Perfect for reading in that five minute gap while you’re waiting for the kids, or binge read them all at once.
+Perfect for reading in that five minute gap, or binge read them all at once.

 We’d love to hear your thoughts - tell us which aspect of this topic you find the most compelling.